hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 ## 2020-10-31

 [Fig. 1](https://www.pnas.org/content/pnas/112/8/2389/F1.large.jpg?width=800&height=600&carousel=1) shows the happiness distribution of words in each language, but how each word varies in their happiness score between languages.
-Google Translate is uded.
+Google Translate is used.
 The result can be found in [Fig. 2](https://www.pnas.org/content/pnas/112/8/2389/F2.large.jpg?width=800&height=600&carousel=1).
 As can be seen, the order changed a little bit, but the overall patter remained.
 Spanish is the "happiest", and Chinese is the "saddest" (I highly doubt so, though).

 Another interesting question to ask is whether a word's happiness score is associated with its frequency of use.
 As can be see in [Fig. 3](https://www.pnas.org/content/pnas/112/8/2389/F3.large.jpg?width=800&height=600&carousel=1).
 It turns out they are not associated.